OlaHulleberg/waylight/README.md

 ## Features

 - Application launcher with fuzzy search
+- File and directory search (powered by plocate)
 - Built-in calculator (type math expressions like `2+2` or `sqrt(16)`)
 - Copies calculator results to clipboard on Enter
 - Smooth animations